LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 used for more complex criteria.
 It may also be necessary to use multiple queries for more complex search criteria.

-FileMaker Server 9 search requests do not support not equals operator or any of the not variant operators.
+Search requests in FileMaker Server 9 and above do not support the not equals operator or any of the not variant operators.
 Instead, these should be created by combining an omit query with the appropriate affirmative operator.
 The ``-opLogical``, ``-opBegin``, and ``-opEnd`` operators are not supported.
 The ``-or`` and ``-not`` operators must be used instead.

 ======= ========================================================================
 Keyword Description